When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Empirical Study

-In addition to frequency mismatch in the data, another challenge arises because data on official series and GSD are released with various reporting lags, leading thus to an unbalanced information set at each point in time within the quarter.
-In the literature, this issue is refereed to as {\it ragged-edge database} (see \cite{Angelinietal11}) and, as discussed in Section \ref{ss:nowcasting:approach}, we deal with it by considering a different model for every week of the quarter (\textit{i.e.} the thirteen models $M_{(w)}$ given by equation \eqref{eq:model:weeks}).
-As regards macroeconomic series, we mimic the exact release dates as published by statistical offices.
+where $x_{t,g}^{(w)}:= (x_{t,g,i}^{(w)})_{i=1,\ldots,N_g}$, $\beta_{j,w,i} = 0$ if $x_{t,j,i}^{(w)}\notin \Omega_t^{(w)}$.
+For instance, as the first observation of EA-industrial production relative to the current quarter $t$ is released in week $9$, we set the corresponding $\beta_{h,w} = 0$ for every $w=1,\ldots, 8$.
+The bridge equation \eqref{eq:model:weeks} exploits weekly information to obtain more accurate nowcasts of $Y_t$.
+The idea of having $13$ models is that a researcher aiming to nowcast the current-quarter values of $Y_t$ will use the model corresponding to the current week of the quarter.
+For instance, to nowcast the current-quarter value of $Y_t$ at the end of week $2$, we would use model $M_{(2)}$.\\ With regards to macroeconomic series, we mimic the exact release dates as published by statistical offices.
 Within the EA, for instance, the first survey of the quarter, referring to the first month, typically arrives in week 5.
 Then, the second survey of the quarter, related to the second month, is available in week 9.
-The $IP_t$ for the first month of the quarter is available about 45 days after the end of the reference month, that is generally in week 11.
+The $IP_t$ for the first month of the quarter is available about 45 days after the end of the reference month, which is generally in week 11.
 Finally, the last survey, related to the third month of the quarter, is available in week 13 (see Figure 1 in the Supplementary Appendix).
-As regards the U.S. economy, survey data are released at the same dates except industrial production data that are released about four weeks earlier.
+For the U.S. economy, survey data are released at the same dates as for the EA, but industrial production data are released about four weeks earlier.

-To construct the vector $x_{t,g}^{(w)}$ in equation \eqref{eq:model:weeks} containing GSD variables, we take for each Google variable the sample average of its observations over the period week $1$ to week $w$ of quarter $t$.
-That is, by denoting with $x_{t,g,(v)}$ the $N_g$-vector of Google variables released at week $v$ of period $t$ (not averaged) we construct $x_{t,g}^{(w)} = \sum_{v=1}^{w} x_{t,g,(v)}/w$.
-Take for instance $w =3$ (\textit{i.e.} model $3$ which is used at week $3$), then $x_{t,g}^{(3)}$ is equal to $(x_{t,g,(1)} + x_{t,g,(2)} + x_{t,g,(3)})/3$.\footnote{As robustness check we have considered models that do not use the average over weeks of GSD as explanatory variables, but instead construct $x_{t,g}^{(w)} = x_{t,g,(w)}$.
-Our findings clearly point that averaging GSD reduces the MSFE.}